siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 cout &lt;&lt; "20 added to the 3rd position: " &lt;&lt; numbers[2] &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  The element at the third position is removed, and the new element at that position is printed:</p>
+  The element at the third position is removed, and the new element at that position is printed:

 <!-- wp:code -->